 * Is traditional retirement (ease, travel, volunteering, relaxation) a thing of the past?

 * What’s most important to women at this stage of life?

 * And … what are we learning as we pioneer this new territory that other women can learn from?

 Ten themes emerged that I call Declarations.
 And they all lead up to one affirmation: that a new impulse for us over age 50 is a call to further becoming.

-My book A Call to Further Becoming: The New Declaration from Women Over 50 will be published in September 2020.
-Revealing the details of these ten themes, it is a call for us to continue self-actualizing, expressing our creativity in all kinds of ways, and honoring the tremendous feminine wisdom we possess that is so needed in the world.
+A Call to Further Becoming: The New Declaration from Women Over 50 was published in September 2020.
+It reveals details of ten themes ~ calls for us to continue self-actualizing, expressing our creativity, and honoring the tremendous feminine wisdom we possess that is so needed in the world.

 It is also a message to our surrounding culture.
-We are here, and we’re not going back.
-We are in fact rising.
+We are here in a whole new way at this stage, and we’re not going back!